jkirkwin/CSC360/kapish/README.md

 The only real outside help I received was from the tutorial linked by Yvonne (https://brennan.io/2015/01/16/write-a-shell-in-c/).

 ## Other info
-The only things that feel worthy of a mention here are that I implemented the history functionality and included a solid test suite for it as well.
+I implemented the history functionality and included a test suite for it.

+### Bugs
+The current working directory string seems to be getting corrupted, or whatever it is that ls accesses to show contents of that directory.
+A set of steps to reproduce:
+1. Run kapish
+2. ls
+3. env
+4. history
+5. !l
+Seems to be caused by using shebang history shortcut.
+Sometimes fixes its self after a number of other commands are entered. cd continues to work as normal ls shows "cannot access XXX : No such file or directory" where XXX is some string of garbage, or it shows "Bad address"